 Jeremiah knew what the answer was.
 He'd spent his entire lifetime warning that if Judah did not change its crooked, deceitful, prideful ways, it would fall, and the price would be exile from the land they treasured.
 Now, with Babylon's forces ruling the Middle East and arrayed to attack Jerusalem, the punishment was at hand.
 He didn't want it that way.
 He wanted his people to live in peace.
 But that would mean not scheming and fighting against Babylon as they were doing, but being humble and repentant before God.

 Hananiah was reading God wrong.
 He thought God would automatically act harshly against the enemies of His chosen people, no matter how sinful those people were.
 It's not the first or last time that someone's patriotism overpowered all else.
 No doubt, the Spirit was trying to speak to Hananiah, who was treated as a respected prophet with a track record.
 But Hananiah wasn't listening at all, and you can't speak for God when you don't listen to God.

 Afterward, the Lord spoke to the prophet who was actually listening -- Jeremiah.
 God told him that Hananiah was to be punished for lying about God's will for the covenant people, and the sentence was death before the year was out.
 (Actually, it took only about two months.)
 And in short order, Babylon finished the task of defeating Judah, and swept Judah's leaders and a large part of the population into exile.
-The nation did not serve the king of Babylon, and thus stopped living as a nation.
+The nation did not serve the king of Babylon, and thus stopped living as a nation, just as Jeremiah said.